ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - Furious activity is no substitute for understanding.<br>—H.H.
 Williams

-- Diplomacy is the art of saying ‘Nice doggie’ until you can find a rock.<br>—Will Rogers
+- Diplomacy is the art of saying ‘nice doggie’ until you can find a rock.<br>—Will Rogers

 - You do not really understand something unless you can explain it to your grandmother.<br>—Albert